JawherLabben/monitoringAlertingForMulti-cloudEnvironments/README.md

 ### Description

 This project aims to implement a multi-cloud monitoring solution for monitoring and managing cloud resources across multiple platforms, such as Azure and AWS.
 A centralized solution will collect and analyze monitoring data, issue personalized alerts, and display real-time metrics.
 The goal is to enhance transparency, control, and efficiency in managing cloud resources, while optimizing performance and cost utilization.

+The monitoring solution leverages the Prometheus architecture, a powerful open-source monitoring and alerting toolkit.
+It follows a pull-based model where Prometheus scrapes metrics data from the monitored targets at regular intervals.
+With the integration of Alertmanager, it provides robust alerting capabilities, including the ability to send alerts to a Slack channel.

-This phase involves creating two virtual machines in the Azure cloud.
-The first machine will be utilized for monitoring other machines, while the other machine in the Azure and AWS clouds will serve as targets as part of a multi-cloud monitoring setup
+In this phase of the project, we will create two virtual machines in the Azure cloud.
+The first machine will be utilized for monitoring other machines, while the other machine in the Azure and AWS clouds will serve as targets as part of a multi-cloud monitoring setup.
+The monitoring data collected from these targets will be analyzed and visualized using Grafana, allowing for real-time monitoring and efficient management of cloud resources.

 ### Features
 * Centralized monitoring of cloud resources across multiple platforms